 The Panel shall review the application evaluation reports and supplemental project information prior to the scheduled Review and Rank meeting.

-The Panel shall meet in person or by teleconference to discuss the applications submitted as part of the Continuum of Care Competition.
+The Panel shall meet in person or by videoconference to discuss the applications submitted as part of the Continuum of Care Competition.

 5. THe PANEL’S INTERVIEWS